Andreas Pannonius: In Italy

 He left Hungary for unknown reasons, perhaps on a pilgrimage to the Holy Land.
 Prior to his journey to Jerusalem, he joined the Order of Carthusians in Venice in 1445.
-He chose the Carthusians despite of his former contact with the Franciscans in Hunyadi's army.
+He chose the Carthusians despite his former contact with the Franciscans in Hunyadi's army.
 Andreas praised them for their dignified asceticism, their "sublime contemplation of divine dignity and meditation on heavenly things".
 It is conceivable that the cataclysm of the Battle of Varna had a great impact on him, causing his life to completely change.

 Andreas lived in the St. Andrew charterhouse (Sant'Andrea del Lido) in Venice for the next decade and a half, until 1459.
 After finishing the Scuola di Rialto, it is possible that he studied theology at the University of Padua sometime during this period, as evidenced by his Thomist qualification.
 Within the walls of the Carthusian charterhouse, he had access to numerous theological, scholastic, and humanist manuscripts and codices, which he was then able to utilize in his later works.
 In Padua, he got acquainted with fellow Hungarian cleric Stephen Várdai, who studied there from 1447 to 1450.
 As a confessor and teacher, Andreas came into contact with the patrician families of Venice.
 According to his own statement, many of them joined the Carthusians under his influence, including a wealthy merchant Giorgio Calordano.
 He maintained a friendly relationship with Candiano Bollani, a Venetian statesman and diplomat, and also a lay theologian.
 When Bollani compiled his Hexaemeron commentary in the 1460s, he sent and dedicated it to Andreas, who lived in Ferrara by then.